 tactaquin.catherine@womeninmigration.org

 Catherine Tactaquin is a longtime activist, organizer and advocate for migrant rights.
 She is the former Executive Director of the National Network for Immigrant and Refugee Rights (NNIRR) in the US and was a founding member of Migrants Rights International (MRI), a global alliance, in 1994, and subsequently, the Global Coalition on Migration (GCM) and the Women in Migration Network (WIMN).
 She has been a frequent speaker on U.S. immigration and global migration policies, including migration concerns at the intersection of race, climate change and the environment, and gender.
+She is serving as WIMN’s Operations Manager.

 alvarez.chus@womeninmigration.org